shoekstra/chef-book/part2/07-vagrant-provisioning-vs-local-chef-zero.md

 ## Vagrant File

-Next you'll need to open up the `Vagrantfile` and add the run_list to it so chef-solo can do its magic.
+Next you'll need to open up the `Vagrantfile` and replace it with the below.
+Note how you add the run_list to it so chef-solo can do its magic.

 ```ruby
 # -*- mode: ruby -*-